PaperNick/git-helpers/README.md

 ```
 This command is useful when you have incorporated a change in master and you no longer need the feature branch.

+**Bonus:**
+You can specify which branches should be skipped when running the command.
+You only need to modify the `BRANCHES_TO_SKIP` array in the script.

 ### Stash changes in the current branch
 I make a lot of commits all the time.
 I use them for everything, even as a replacement for stashes.